-1 Basic biochemistry and physiology of microbes
+A. Understand basic biochemistry and physiology of microbes

-3 Roles that microbes play in nutrient and biomass recycling
+C. Appreciate the roles that microbes play in nutrient and biomass recycling